Nannew/TensorFlowPredict/README.md

 1. The latest TensorFlow version I build successfully is 1.10.0 with CUDA 9.0 and 10.0.
 Because Google decided to use their own Bazel and stop supporting CMake.
 Therefore, it will be difficult to build a new TensorFlow version.
 2. Only "Release" configuration can be built.
 No "Debug" configuration.
 3. When building TensorFlow, you also need to build the "Install".
 The install path can be modified from CMake.
 4. The article 	[Building a standalone C++ Tensorflow program on Windows](https://joe-antognini.github.io/machine-learning/windows-tf-project) gives some insight about how to build a static C++ Tensorflow library on Windows.
-But, more changes are needed.
+However, more changes are needed to build TensorFlow.

 ## How to link TensorFlow as an external library for your project in CMake